FAQ: Live Scan, Ink Fingerprints

 6. How may I check the status of my live scan fingerprints?
 If a requesting agency does not have results yet and digital Live Scan fingerprints were submitted, you can use the automated telephone system to check on your submission.
 The phone number is (916) 227-4557.
 You will need the following information: (1) your date of birth; and (2) the 10-digit Automated Transaction Identifier (ATI) number that appears at the bottom of the Department of Justice form requesting Live Scan fingerprint background checks.
 The ATI number always appears in the following sequence: 1 LETTER; 3 NUMBERS; 3 LETTERS and 3 NUMBERS.

 7. Who provides me with a request for live scan service form?
 If I don’t have a request form, can you provide one?
 The agency requesting the background check will provide you with the live scan forms necessary to complete the live scan.
 All Live Scan forms must be provided to you by the agency that wants you to get fingerprinted.
 These forms contain information that is unique to each agency and this information must be provided before arriving to have your prints taken.
-However, if you have misplaced your live scan form, we still may be able to assist you.
-Please check our forms page for further information.

 8. What happens if my fingerprints are rejected?
 Sometimes, Fingerprints may be rejected for reasons beyond our control.
 The most common reasons are the applicant's fingerprints have characteristics that are difficult to capture in the live scan process.
 This would include items such as cuts, scars and calluses.
 If an applicant has fingerprints rejected on this basis, and they were originally scanned by our agency, we will re scan your fingerprints at no additional charge.

 9. Can I request personal criminal history background check results for myself?
 In other words, I want to do a record review on my own to find out about myself, and obtain fingerprint clearance?